ad-aures/castopod/INSTALL.md

 ### (Optional) Other recommendations

 - Redis for better cache performances.
-- CDN for better performances.
+- CDN for static files caching and better performances.
 - e-mail gateway for lost passwords.

 ## Security concerns